burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 31. C does not support general-purpose programming with templates.

 32. C99 has a predefined identifier `__func__`.
-This identifier is implicitly defined by the compiler at the beginning of the function body as static const char `__func__[] = "function-name"`.
-Such an identifier was absent in C++98/03.
+This identifier is implicitly defined by the compiler at the beginning of the function body as static const char `static const char __func__[] = "function-name"`.
+Such an identifier was absent in C++98/03, but is available since C++11.

-33. In C++, operators not presented in C language usually have the highest precedence priority, except for ` throw` which is only above the comma operator `,`.
+33. In C++, operators not presented in C language usually have the highest precedence priority, except for `throw` which is only above the comma operator `,`.

 34. In C, there must be at least one element in the initialization list when a structure or array is initialized.
 For C++ if an empty initialization parathesis for a built-in array is used the array will be zero initialized [zero initialized](https://en.cppreference.com/w/cpp/language/zero_initialization).